ideapp-dev/ideapp-mobile/Pods/Target Support Files/Pods-ideapp-mobile-ideapp-mobileUITests/Pods-ideapp-mobile-ideapp-mobileUITests-acknowledgements.markdown

       the brackets!)
 The text should be enclosed in the appropriate comment syntax for the file format.
-We also recommend that a file or class name and description of purpose be included on the same "//printed page" as the copyright notice for easier identification within third-party archives.
+We also recommend that a file or class name and description of purpose be included on the same "printed page" as the copyright notice for easier identification within third-party archives.

    Copyright 2017 Felipe Florencio Garcia